Jeetkavaiya/CodeClauseInternship_Employee-Attrition-Prediction/README.md

 - Precision
 - Recall
 - F1 Score
-- ROC AUC Score
+- Confusion matrix

 Cross-validation is used to ensure the model's robustness.

 ## Results

 The final model's performance is summarized, and important features contributing to employee attrition are highlighted.
-Visualization of results and feature importance is provided in the `reports/figures/` directory.
+The accuracy score of Logistic Regression is 80.13% The accuracy score of Random Forest is 99.10%
+The accuracy score of the best parameter is 98.85%
 ## Contributing

 Contributions are welcome!
 Please follow these steps: